How Effective is Weather-Based Marketing? 4 Case Studies With ROI Stats

 Weather targeting, or weather-based advertising is the practice of targeting consumers by local weather (past, current, or future).
 In other words, serving ads, or delivering promotions which correspond to the viewer’s weather conditions.
 For example, adverts for 4x4 SUV’s could be served to consumers experiencing icy or snowy weather, or antihistamines could be promoted to audiences located in areas where there is a high pollen count.
 There are a number of ways to do this, but the easiest and most reliable way is through a weather targeting platform like WeatherAds, which enables users to trigger ads and automate bid adjustments based on real-time weather information.

-Utilising live weather data enables marketers to tap into these weather-driven patterns of demand and consumer behaviour.
-For a marketer, this is a great way to legitimise communications, ensuring their messages are relevant, timely, and hyper-contextual.
+Utilizing live weather data enables marketers to tap into these weather-driven patterns of demand and consumer behavior.
+For a marketer, this is a great way to legitimize communications, ensuring their messages are relevant, timely, and hyper-contextual.

 But the real question is – how well does it work?
 With all the industry buzz surrounding weather-responsive marketing, what kind of results and ROI does it generate?
 Well, we’re glad you asked.
 Here are 4 real-world case studies demonstrating the performance uplift that a weather-responsive ad campaign can yield:

 By mapping historical weather data against sales metrics for Cidre, Stella discovered that a 2 degree temperature rise above the monthly norm triggered a sales rise.
 DOOH billboards were identified as the optimum channel due to their proximity to stores.
 Stella ran a campaign on a Cost-per-minute basis, activating only when conditions were right to induce purchase intent.

 Using weather-targeted advertising had an astounding effect on sales of Stella Artois Cidre: